DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer advanced shipping notice.md

 ## Prerequisites
 The following setup is prerequisites for the customer advanced shipping notice

-1. Create [Document template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.
+1. Create [Template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.
-2. Create [Document setting profile](../SETUP/SETTING%20PROFILES/Customer%20advanced%20shipping%20notice.md) for the document.
+2. Create [Setting profile](../SETUP/SETTING%20PROFILES/Customer%20advanced%20shipping%20notice.md) for the document.
+3. Create [Outbound filenames](../../CORE/Setup/DocumentTypes/Outbound%20filenames.md) for the document.
-3. If the customer [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new trading partner.
+4. If the customer [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new trading partner.
-4. Add the customer advanced shipping notice to the [Customer trading partner](../SETUP/Trading%20partner.md).
+5. Add and enable the customer advanced shipping notice to the [Customer trading partner](../SETUP/Trading%20partner.md) and select the applicable:
+    - Template
+    - Setting profile
+    - File name setup
-5. Assign [ASN line configuration](../SETUP/Warehouses.md) to all the 'ship from' warehouses.
+6. Assign [ASN line configuration](../SETUP/Warehouses.md) to all the 'ship from' warehouses.

 ## Processing